reymon359/how-to-live/advices/Give and share with others/index.md

 ---
 name: 'Give and share with others'
-Categories: ['Material things', 'Helping', 'Happiness']
+Categories: ['Material things', 'Helping', 'Happiness', 'Relationships']
 ---
 # Give and share with others

-Yes, sharing is caring.
-Have a look at what you have and be grateful for having it.
-Then share it with others that don't have it.
-It will make you and them happier.
+Yes.
+Sharing is caring.
+Be grateful for what you have.
+Share it with others that don't have it.
+It will make you both happier.

-If you have something you no longer need or use, just give it to others that can make profit of it.
+If you have something you no longer need or use, give it to other people that may need it.

-Sharing with others in the end is helping others, which makes you happier.
+Sharing, in the end, is helping, which makes you happier.

-Don't give and share just material things, you can share knowledge, stories, time, etc.
+Don't give and share just material things, you can share knowledge, advice, support, time, etc.

 ## Quotes